Olympic Company, UK Sport Fights to Prevent British Doping in Beijing

 In final preparation for sending off British athletes to the 2008 Olympic Games in Beijing, UK Sport has announced perhaps the most comprehensive anti-doping testing ever carried out.
 Through unannounced and rigorous methods the UK is hoping to be able to ensure legitimate competition as national contenders participate in the Games.

-A partnership between UK Sport, the British Olympic Association and the British Paralympic Association has been established in order to send the athletes off clean.
+UK Sport, the British Olympic Association and the British Paralympic Association has been established in order to send the athletes off clean.
 The companies have stressed the importance of having true physical ability represented rather than any artificially induced performances especially in light of the role model status that many Olympic competitors enjoy.
 Tests will be set up sporadically but centered on crucial times when the participants are preparing for events, just about to start or during the mentally intense training period.
 Both blood and urine testing will be employed by the program with the inevitable goal of providing an international example of a successful anti-doping model.

-Part of the program seeks to educate British athletes by educating them regarding what may constitute doping so no mistakes are made during times of temptation by promising Olympic contenders.
+British athletes by educating them regarding what may constitute doping so no mistakes are made during times of temptation by promising Olympic contenders.
 Gerry Sutcliffe, Minister for Sport has endorsed the program and commended UK Sport, BOA and BPA for their excellent work toward a drug-clean showing in Beijing.